jaebak/qspiFlashBoard/README.md

 - MT25QU128ABA8ESF write and read test : mt25Tester

 TODO
-Make read structure more like write... to make it easier for computer to read stuff.
-Make tester print diff stuff in case things are not working Add reading flash start address (Test)
++Make tester print diff stuff in case things are not working+ +Fixed bug when using flash start address for read+

+Identified problem with write when over 256 bytes and has a start address.
+The wroten data is looped back...

 Make verbose flag for operations
 Clean up comments
 Find why dummy is strange
 fix warnings
 Make command for previous cmdFastQuadRead